MCFpy/mcf/docs/part_i.md

 Common support checks and corrections are done before any estimation.
 The estimated probabilities are based on the random forest classifier.
 If common support is based on cross-validation, all training data will be used.

 The support checks are based on the estimated propensity scores discussed above.
-For data-driven support, you have to specify a quantile in [cs_quantil](./core_6.md#cs_quantil).
+You may specify a quantile in [cs_quantil](./core_6.md#cs_quantil).
 Denoting by $q$ the quantile chosen, the program drops observations with propensities scores smaller than the largest $q$ or larger than the smallest ($1-q$) quantile of the treatment groups.
-Contrary to this condition, user-defined support directly specifies the support threshold of the propensity scores in [cs_min_p](./core_6.md#cs_min_p).
+Alternatively, you may specify the support threshold of the propensity scores in [cs_min_p](./core_6.md#cs_min_p).
 If a support check is conducted, the program removes all observations with at least one treatment state off support.

 The argument [cs_max_del_train](./core_6.md#cs_max_del_train) defines a threshold for the share of observations off support in the training data set.
 If this threshold is exceeded, the program terminates because of too large imbalances in the features across treatment states.
 In such a case, a new and more balanced input data set is required to run the program.